jasp402/js-packtools/docs/en/api/v1/modEnd.md

 ?> Using a string to create a new string with new size inverse to modStart.

-!> Using a string to create a new string with new size inverse to modStart.

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **str** | `string` | `` | __ |